Close

 We need to look way back to 283 BC.
 At this time, libraries, like the one founded in Alexandria, Egypt, focused on improving literacy.
 The creation of libraries offered an essential educational tool for many schools.

-The concept of the first school can be traced back to ancient civilizations.
+The question of who created the first school leads us back to ancient civilizations, where formal education systems began to take shape.
 In ancient Greece, groups of people would meet with a tutor to learn, and these gatherings were called academies.
 The word’s origin is credited to the philosopher Plato, who founded his school of philosophy, the Academy, in 387 BC.

 During the Byzantine Empire in 425 AD, Emperor Theodosius II founded a more formalized school system.
 As a result, he created the University of Constantinople.